-The Oral Histories Program provides funding and training to help communities to record oral histories about how Indigenous communities in B.C. have survived and lived through difficult times.
+The Oral Histories Program provides funding and training to help organizations record oral histories about how Indigenous communities in B.C. have survived and lived through difficult times.

-The Oral Histories program is for Indigenous people from B.C. who are 19 years of age and over.
-Funding recipients need to have an existing relationship with an Elder or Knowledge Keeper in an Indigenous community in B.C. who will partner on this project, or an Elder or Knowledge Keeper and experience working with Indigenous history and cultural heritage; including lived experience.
-Collected stories will become part of a permanent, online living archive.
-The archive will inform future generations about how Indigenous communities and peoples adapt to challenges such as COVID-19 and climate change.
+Funding recipients will have an existing relationship with an Elder or Knowledge Keeper in an Indigenous community in B.C. who will partner on this project.
+They must also have experience working with Indigenous history and cultural heritage, which can include professional or lived experience.
+Those who collect stories have the option of including them in a permanent, online living archive on FPCC’s First Peoples’ Map of B.C.
+The archive will inform future generations about how Indigenous communities and peoples adapt to challenges, such as COVID-19 and climate change.

 We are here to help!